Bayern Climb To Second As Gladbach Slip Up In Berlin - UrduPoint

 Lewandowski turned provider again with the 70th-minute cross which Coutinho swept into the net to complete the rout.

-- 'Ice-cold' Union - In Berlin, Gladbach suffered their third defeat this season as they became the latest top six club to lose at Union.
+In Berlin, Gladbach suffered their third defeat this season as they became the latest top six club to lose to Union.

 Schalke climbed to fourth as striker Benito Raman and midfielder Amine Harit scored their goals in a 2-1 win at Werder Bremen, whose Japanese striker Yuya Osako grabbed a late consolation.